 Umeboshi, or umezuke, are salty ume (Japanese apricots or plums) pickles which are traditional preserved food.
 Umeboshi literally means dried ume, and pickled ume are traditionally dried under the sun.
 Umezuke indicates pickled ume which aren't dried.
 Although there are various flavors and saltiness of pickled ume available nowadays, they are traditionally pickled in salt.
 Umeboshi making in Japan typically begins in June when ume are harvested, and drying is done in July or August when the rainy season is over.
 Ingredients and making processes vary between households.

-To make 50-60 pieces (4 1/2 lb ripe ume), 10 1/2 - 14 oz. coarse salt and about 1/3 cup shochu (a clear distilled spirit which contains 35% alcohol) are basically used.
-The amount of salt can vary based on your preferences, but it is traditionally 15-20 percent of ume's weight.
+To make 50 to 60 pieces (4 1/2 lb. ripe ume), 10 1/2 to 14 oz. coarse salt and about 1/3 cup shochu (a clear distilled spirit which contains 35% alcohol) are basically used.
+The amount of salt can vary based on your preferences, but it is traditionally 15 to 20 percent of ume's weight.
 Although it turns salty, it has been said that the ratio is ideal to reduce the risk of mold growth.
-Optional ingredients for dyeing pickled ume are 1/2 - 1 lb akajiso (red shiso perilla leaves) and 1 - 2 oz coarse salt.
+Optional ingredients for dyeing pickled ume are 1/2 to 1 lb. akajiso (red shiso perilla leaves) and 1 to 2 oz. coarse salt.

 It's a basic way of making pickled ume.

 - Preparation: Remove the tiny black stems from ume, using a bamboo stick and wash ume.
 Soak them in water for a few hours.
 Drain them in a strainer and dry well.
 Wash and sterilize a ceramic or plastic container and set aside.